spinnaker/spinnaker.github.io/guides/tutorials/codelabs/bake-and-deploy-pipeline/index.md

 status for any of the stages in the pipeline.

-Feel free to navigate around the Spinnaker menus, create new pipelines, clusters, server groups, load balancers, and security groups, etc. and see what happens.
+Feel free to navigate around the Spinnaker menus, create new pipelines, clusters, server groups, load balancers, and firewalls, etc. and see what happens.

 When you're ready to stop, don't forget to cleanup your resources.
-An easy way to do this is to visit the pipelines, clusters, load balancers, and security groups pages, click on the ones created and select the appropriate **Delete** command from the Actions pulldown on the right.
+An easy way to do this is to visit the pipelines, clusters, load balancers, and firewalls pages, click on the ones created and select the appropriate **Delete** command from the Actions pulldown on the right.